Everything You Need to Pack to Cook While Camping

 Superfood Egg Sandwich

 This hearty sandwich is a great way to start off a day full of hiking, swimming, or just hanging out at the campsite.
-Chia seeds, avocado, spinach, and Greek yogurt give a regular egg sandwich a seriously nutritious upgrade! (viaBrit + Co.)
+Chia seeds, avocado, spinach, and Greek yogurt give a regular egg sandwich a seriously nutritious upgrade! (viaBrit + Co)

 Keto Cheesy Brussels Sproutsssels Sprouts

 Brussels sprouts are great for getting in vitamin K, antioxidants, and fiber.
 A cheesy bacon topping takes them to the next level in this camping recipe.
 To get ready for your trip, just make them ahead of time, cover them, and store your dish in the fridge until it's time to leave.
-Reheat them over the campfire, and dig in! (viaBrit + Co.)
+Reheat them over the campfire, and dig in! (viaBrit + Co)

 Asparagus + Goat Cheese Frittata

 If you've never had a frittata before, think of it like a cousin to omelettes, or a quiche without the crust.
 Asparagus and goat cheese make this pick *extra* springlike, but you can sub for your favorite cheese, or even skip the cheese (and sub the cream) for a non-dairy alternative.
-This is one camping breakfast recipe you can make right over the fire. (viaBrit + Co.)
+This is one camping breakfast recipe you can make right over the fire. (viaBrit + Co)

 Chicken + Broccoli Foil Dinner

 Foil dinners are a camping staple because you can just throw them on the fire and let them cook while you're playing cards, telling stories, or catching up on your latest read.
 This camping food is totally customizable, so pick soy sauce for an Asian flavor or go with your regular ol' hot sauce.
-You can also swap the chicken and broccoli for different meats and veggies until you find your favorite combo! (via Brit + Co.)
+You can also swap the chicken and broccoli for different meats and veggies until you find your favorite combo! (via Brit + Co)

 Easy Instant Pot Tuscan White Bean Soup

 Hot soup is one of the best camping dinners because it's filling and it'll keep you warm after the sun goes down!
 This one is chock full of carrots, zucchini, mushrooms, onions, and kale.
 It also calls for sausage, but you could easily leave that out to turn it into a meat-free dish.
-Make it beforehand with your Instant Pot, or just use a big pot over the blazing campfire. (via Brit + Co.)
+Make it beforehand with your Instant Pot, or just use a big pot over the blazing campfire. (via Brit + Co)

 Cast Iron Pizza

 Store-bought pizza dough is going to help you save a ton of time with this camping food.
 You can cut the slices as big or small as you want, and with lots of cheese and veggies, this pie will bring a smile to everyone's faces!
-Load up a cast iron skillet with the pizza, and you've got yourself a hearty post-hike dinner. (via Brit + Co.)
+Load up a cast iron skillet with the pizza, and you've got yourself a hearty post-hike dinner. (via Brit + Co)

 Lemon Chicken Skewers Camping Food

 Before you head off on your adventure, cut up some chicken and veggies and store them in different containers.
 Then, when you're in front of your campside grill, you can just arrange 'em and cook!
-Moroccan flavors and the creamy feta sauce in this camping recipe are a match made in heaven. (via Brit + Co.)
+Moroccan flavors and the creamy feta sauce in this camping recipe are a match made in heaven. (via Brit + Co)

 Campfire Chilaquiles

 Turn a bag of tortilla chips into breakfast with these hearty chilaquiles!
-This Mexican-inspired dish is basically a breakfast lasagna, as it comes together so easily with layers of salsa, beans, chips, and cheese — plus some eggs on top. (via Brit + Co.)
+This Mexican-inspired dish is basically a breakfast lasagna, as it comes together so easily with layers of salsa, beans, chips, and cheese — plus some eggs on top. (via Brit + Co)

 Egg Muffins

 Okay, so we'll admit that this might not be the easiest camping recipe once you're actually at your campsite, but prepare them beforehand, and you'll have a filling and cost-effective breakfast at your disposal.
-The veggies add a healthy edge and flavor that's worthy of two thumbs up! (via Brit + Co.)
+The veggies add a healthy edge and flavor that's worthy of two thumbs up! (via Brit + Co)

 Grilled Fluffernutter Sandwich

 Peanut butter, chocolate chips, and marshmallow spread come together for one of the best dessert sandwiches known to man.
-This is a super-sweet camping recipe that will satisfy kids and adults alike. (via Brit + Co.)
+This is a super-sweet camping recipe that will satisfy kids and adults alike. (via Brit + Co)

 Triscuit, Prosciutto, Drunken Goat Cheese, + Tomato Bites

 These finger foods look and sound super fancy, but are as easy as assembling any other no-bake snacks!
 Layer the ingredients ahead of time for a snack in the car, or wait until you're curled up inside your sleeping bag with your book to indulge.
-Either way, these will taste amazing! (via Brit + Co.)
+Either way, these will taste amazing! (via Brit + Co)

 10-Minute Vegan Stir Fry

 If all you have time for ahead of your trip is to stop at a Trader Joe's, you're in luck with this camping food.
-This 10-minute stir-fry comes together with three main ingredients and requires zero advance work. (via Brit + Co.)
+This 10-minute stir-fry comes together with three main ingredients and requires zero advance work. (via Brit + Co)

 Campfire Veggie Packets

 Bring chopped peppers, onions, and potatoes to camp, dump them into foil packets with your favorite sausage, and enjoy an exquisitely fragrant meal.
 Not only is this camping food a tasty way to intake lots of veggies, but they also make for easy camping meals for larger groups.
-It's a win-win! (via Brit + Co.)
+It's a win-win! (via Brit + Co)

 Gooey Banana Boat Camping S'mores

 Step up your usual s'mores by crafting them inside halved bananas!
 Once you've assembled all of the ingredients (and even more sweet toppings) inside a foil pack, let your dessert sit above the fire for a few minutes.
-That way, everything becomes deliciously gooey and melty! (via Brit + Co.)
+That way, everything becomes deliciously gooey and melty! (via Brit + Co)

 Sweet Potato + Black Bean Chili

 Love chili, but not a huge fan of ground beef?
 This vegan recipe (which features sweet potatoes, black beans, mushrooms, and tomatoes) is just the thing to satisfy your craving.
-Since there's no meat or dairy products, you don't have to worry about it going bad, either. (via Brit + Co.)
+Since there's no meat or dairy products, you don't have to worry about it going bad, either. (via Brit + Co)

 Chicken Pepperoni Casserole

 A make-ahead dinner that brings pizza and chicken together?
 Count us in.
-This low-carb recipe features tomato sauce, three different kinds of cheese, and pepperoni for a tasty dish that will make your inner child cheer. (via Brit + Co.)
+This low-carb recipe features tomato sauce, three different kinds of cheese, and pepperoni for a tasty dish that will make your inner child cheer. (via Brit + Co)

 Shakshuka

 This Middle Eastern dish is full of tomatoes, onions, peppers, and spices (along with some eggs), and makes for a wonderfully warm and filling addition to your camping foods list.
-Leave as-is, or top with a little bit (or a lot) of cheese. (via Brit + Co.)
+Leave as-is, or top with a little bit (or a lot) of cheese. (via Brit + Co)

 Pineapple Chicken Skewer Lettuce Wraps

 Bring some pre-marinated chicken and wrap fixings to your campsite, then unload everything onto a tray for this easy camping recipe.
-Your fellow campers will have a blast customizing their own skewers and lettuce wraps! (viaBrit + Co.)
+Your fellow campers will have a blast customizing their own skewers and lettuce wraps! (viaBrit + Co)

 Fruit Skewers with Mason Jar Whipped Cream

 Behold, exhibit number 7,043 why butter and sugar make everything better.
 Here, they're slathered onto your favorite summer fruits, which are formed into finger food skewers and grilled in foil packets.
-While the fruits cook, have fun shaking up some mason-jar whipped cream! (via Brit + Co.)
+While the fruits cook, have fun shaking up some mason-jar whipped cream! (via Brit + Co)

 Campfire Cones

 When it's time to break out dessert, consider these delicious cones.
 All you have to do is stuff an ice cream cone with your favorite chocolate candies, marshmallows, and nuts, and wrap it up in aluminum foil.
 It becomes its own campfire packet!
-Just set it over the fire for a few minutes to melt the chocolate. (via Brit + Co.)
+Just set it over the fire for a few minutes to melt the chocolate. (via Brit + Co)

 Triscuit, Almond Butter, Banana, + Honey Camping Bites

 When snack time rolls around, you want something healthy that also tastes delish and will satisfy you until dinner's ready.
 It's harder than it should be to find a recipe that does all three!
 Enter: these bites.
 The almond butter offers protein, while the banana adds some fiber, and the honey keeps things sweet.
-Done and done. (via Brit + Co.)
+Done and done. (via Brit + Co)

 Jackfruit Burrito Bowls

 This jackfruit recipe is the perfect way to get everything you love about burrito bowls, without the meat.
-Once assembled, top your bowl with bouts of avocado, corn, onions, and salsa. (via Brit + Co.)
+Once assembled, top your bowl with bouts of avocado, corn, onions, and salsa. (via Brit + Co)

 Make-Ahead Spinach Mushroom Gnocchi Casserole

 Casseroles are one of the ultimate comfort foods, and this camping recipe (complete with three different cheeses, mushrooms, and plenty of thyme) is as cozy as it gets.
 Make it at home, or cook it up in a skillet right over the campfire.
-You won't be disappointed. (via Brit + Co.)
+You won't be disappointed. (via Brit + Co)

 Strawberry Arugula Walnut Salad

 Sometimes you prefer a lighter lunch, especially if you're camping on a hot afternoon.
 This camping food also makes for good fuel during a day hike!
-The salad has plenty of strawberries and walnuts, plus a nice dose of balsamic dressing that satisfies without weighing you down. (via Brit + Co.)
+The salad has plenty of strawberries and walnuts, plus a nice dose of balsamic dressing that satisfies without weighing you down. (via Brit + Co)

-Colorful Peep S'mores
+Colorful Peeps S'mores

 You can't have a camping trip without s'mores... right?!
 It's a requirement.
 If you want to change up your usual s'mores recipe, consider swapping regular marshmallows for Peeps instead for some extra color!
-And while the chocolate dipped graham crackers are optional, we 100% recommend them. (via Brit + Co.)
+And while the chocolate dipped graham crackers are optional, we 100% recommend them. (via Brit + Co)

 Chickpea Salad Sandwich

 If you're somewhat... challenged... when it comes to starting a campfire, have no fear!
 This budget-friendly vegetarian meal comes together in minutes, and no heat's necessary.
-This is especially great for camping trips in the dead of summer. (via Brit + Co.)
+This is especially great for camping trips in the dead of summer. (via Brit + Co)

 Chrissy Tiegen's Pork Bánh Mì with Quick Pickles and Roasted Broccoli

 Carrots, cucumbers, and broccoli offer some nutrients, and the soy sauce, brown sugar, and rice vinegar give this simple camping meal some serious flavor.
 Plus, look at all that color!
-If you're not a fan of sandwiches, you can make the pickle mix (with the cucumbers, carrots, and shallot) for a healthy side dish. (via Brit + Co.)
+If you're not a fan of sandwiches, you can make the pickle mix (with the cucumbers, carrots, and shallot) for a healthy side dish. (via Brit + Co)

 One-Pot Beef Stroganoff